Estrogen & Healthy Bones

 Herbs that help Osteoporosis

 Calcium & Vitamin D supplements work together.
-Dandelion Tea can aid the digestion of Calcium and will ensure your body uses the calcium ingested.
+It has been found that Dandelion Tea can usefully help with the body's digestion of Calcium and it will assist in the absorption of the calcium you have ingested.
 Nettle Tea will help to keep the bones strong.

 Green food powders can be added to your daily favourite fruit or vegetable juice and are mineral-vitamin rich and full of natural proteins and easily absorbed vegetable calcium.